Latin American and Caribbean Studies - Requirements

 The Latin American and Caribbean Studies minor, an interdisciplinary program, offers students an opportunity to develop a focus on this multifaceted area of the world.

-- Must demonstrate proficiency in one of the following languages: Spanish, French, or Portuguese.
-The four courses, from a range of eleven disciplines, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
-A Capstone Seminar selected from LAC 300, 301, and 302 is required of all minors in their junior or senior year.
+To earn a 15 credit Latin American and Caribbean Studies minor, students (1) complete four three-credit courses and one capstone seminar, and (2) must demonstrate proficiency in one of the following languages: Spanish, French, or Portuguese.
+The four courses, from a range of fifteen disciplines listed below, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
+A maximum of 3 courses from any one discipline may be counted toward the minor.
+A Capstone Seminar, selected from LAC 300, 301, 373 and 399, is required of all minors in their junior or senior year.

-Student may demonstrate language proficiency when they pass SP 211, FR 211, PG 211 or a competency exam in any of these three languages.
+Student may demonstrate language proficiency when they pass SP 211, FR 211, or PG 211.

 Students are strongly advised to apply for a junior semester or year abroad in a country of Latin America or the Caribbean from a wide range of programs.
 Summer programs are also available.
-Students are particularly encouraged to study in Nicaragua through our partner UCA-Managua, or in Brazil through our FIPSE funded program at Universidad Estadual do Notre Fluminense and UNISINOS.
-Other countries include: Argentina, Chile, Costa-Rica, Mexico, and Turks and Caicos.
+Students are particularly encouraged to study in Nicaragua through our partner, Universidad Centroamericana-Managua, or in many of the other approved country programs including Argentina, Brazil, Chile, Costa Rica, Ecuador, and Mexico.

-Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373) description in Course Offerings).
+Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373 description in Course Offerings).
+Funding assistance for internships and research abroad is available through inquiry with the LACS Program directors.

 Note: While the majority of courses taken abroad should count towards a LACSP minor, in some cases, based on content, an abroad course may not be awarded credit towards the LACSP minor.